 $50,000/$150,000 = .33 or 33%

-Thirty three percent is a great return on your money, wouldn’t you agree?
+Thirty-three percent is a great return on your money, wouldn’t you agree?

-The Out of Pocket Method – This method takes into account the power of OPM (Other People’s Money.)
+This method takes into account the power of OPM (Other People’s Money.)

-We’re still going to use the same $100,000 house, but purchase it with a mortgage.
+We’re still going to use the same $100,000 house but purchase it with a mortgage.
 This way, you only have to use $20,000 of your own money.
-With the same $50,000 in renovation costs, your out of pocket investment is $70,000.
+With the same $50,000 in renovation costs, your out-of-pocket investment is $70,000.
 The bank is paying $80,000.

 The house is worth $200,000 after you’ve renovated it.
 You only paid $70,000 out of pocket, and you earned $50,000 in profit.